Cocker Spaniel Health Issues

 Cocker Spaniels are predisposed to several health conditions including ear infections, cataracts, hip dysplasia.
 Understanding these risks allows you to screen early, prevent where possible, and catch problems before they become emergencies.

-With a typical weight of 20-30 lbs and lifespan of 10-14 yrs, the Cocker Spaniel requires thoughtful care tailored to their specific breed characteristics.
+Weighing around 20-30 lbs and lifespan of 10-14 yrs, the Cocker Spaniel has specific care needs shaped by its genetics and build.
 The Cocker Spaniel's care profile reflects its breeding history: size, coat type, energy level, and health predispositions all interact.

 Genetic Health Considerations: The Cocker Spaniel breed has documented susceptibility to ear infections, cataracts, hip dysplasia.
 Awareness of these predispositions is valuable for two reasons: it guides preventive screening decisions, and it helps you recognize early symptoms that might otherwise be overlooked.